Melvin Rees: Jackson Family

-On January 11, 1959, the Jackson family—Carroll Jackson and his wife Mildred, 18 month old Janet and five year old Susan—disappeared after visiting relatives in the Apple Grove area.
+On January 11, 1959, the Jackson family—Carroll Jackson and his wife Mildred, 18-month-old Janet and five-year-old Susan—disappeared after visiting relatives in the Apple Grove area.
 The Jacksons were by all accounts a normal family who had no known enemies, making their disappearance especially baffling.
 A female relative of the Jacksons, who was also driving home from the same Apple Grove reunion, came across Carroll Jackson's abandoned car on the side of the road.
 The relative called the police, who inspected the car and found no indications of any struggle.
 A massive search effort was called to locate the missing family, but it was unsuccessful.

 Almost two months later, on March 4, two men gathering brush near Fredericksburg discovered the decomposing body of Carroll Jackson in a ditch.
 He had been shot in the back of the head.
 His hands were also tied behind his back.
-Upon recovering the body, police discovered that Carroll had been dumped over the body of eighteen-month-old Janet Jackson; it was later determined that the child had been dumped alive in the ditch before her father, and had suffocated under the weight of his body.
+Upon recovering the body, police discovered that Carroll's body had been dumped on top of his 18-month-old daughter Janet Jackson; it was later determined that the child had been put alive in the ditch before her father, and had suffocated under the weight of his body.
 On March 21, the bodies of Mildred and Susan Jackson were discovered in a forest near Annapolis, showing signs of torture and pre-mortem sexual assault.